To give a dog a bad-tasting pill, you will have to sometimes get creative.

 In this latter case, ask your vet.
 Sometimes vets will allow you to give just a teeny piece of food if it's only to give the pill.
 However, there may be pills you cannot give with food or your dog is strictly NPO (nothing by mouth).
 If your dog won't eat or can't eat, things can get more challenging.

-Sure, you can always hold your dog's muzzle upwards facing the ceiling while you quickly push the pill as back as possible while you gently massage your dog's through to encourage him to swallow as seen in the video below, but this may not be easy with some dogs.
+Sure, you can always hold your dog's muzzle upwards facing the ceiling while you quickly push the pill as back as possible while you gently massage your dog's throat to encourage him to swallow as seen in the video below, but this may not be easy with some dogs.

 You can work in advance on making giving your dog pills relatively more acceptable by gradually conditioning your dog to associate a tasty treat every time you grasp and open his upper jaw.